IWantToClearMyHead/C2/docs/KVM_QEMU.md

 /usr/bin/qemu-system-x86_64-spice
 ```

-For arch linux iso, one can go to [iso](http://mirrors.163.com/archlinux/iso/2022.01.01/)
+For arch linux iso, one can go to [archlinux](http://mirrors.163.com/archlinux/iso/2022.01.01/)
-and using 512M RAM to boot
+and using 512M RAM to boot, remember to enable gtk or x11,
 ```
 qemu-system-x86_64 -boot d -cdrom archlinux.iso -m 512
 ```